-When Jim is talking to his boss on his Cell Phone, he looks down from the Balcony.
+When Jim is talking to his boss on his cell phone, he looks down from the balcony.
 You can tell that their room is on a high floor.
-But when the family leaves them room and goes to the elevator, it has a number 2 near the elevator door, indicating the scene was filmed in the 2nd floor hallway.
+But when the family leaves the room and goes to the elevator it has a number 2 near the elevator door, indicating the scene was filmed in the 2nd floor hallway.
 See more »

 See more »